pmint05/checkstyle-report/README.md

 + `Main.execute`: finds target files (files to be checked), delegates to `Main.runCli`
 + `Main.runCli`: handles CLI options regarding the target files, delegates to `Main.runCheckstyle`
 + `Main.runCheckstyle`: loads XML config file (represented by a `Configuration` object) and runs `RootModule.process`
++ `RootModule.process`: implemented by `Checker.process`: filters files by extention, delegates to `FileSetCheck,process` to process each file, collects and returns violations